1bnr/CSCI-3081W_BrushWork/doc/iter2_designdocument.md

 ![screen shot 2016-11-19 at 9 04 49 pm](https://media.github.umn.edu/user/5831/files/38b2988a-ae9c-11e6-852c-51caa519f3d7)

 Now you will have to go into filter_manager.cc and write the details of what this method will do.
 Below is a snippet from filter_manager.cc that shows the ApplyThreshold method, you will need to write the implementation details for ApplyInvert.
-Remember it should look just like the ApplyThreshold method, but in this case will call Invert's apply_filter statically.
+Remember it should look just like the ApplyThreshold method, but in this case will call Invert's apply_filter method statically.
 What you are doing in this step is writing a method that will actually apply the filter.

 ![screen shot 2016-11-19 at 9 09 34 pm](https://media.github.umn.edu/user/5831/files/82c3442e-ae9c-11e6-89b1-0560ffd64aad)